Putting things in digital form means more safety nets.

 At this point, I had the conversions of all but those last four films.
 They were lost, and since they’d been shipped back together, both their digital and original forms were lost.

-Let me say that again: they were lost.
+Let me say that again: everything was lost.

 But then I remembered something the folks at Cinepost had mentioned.